Isivile23/Python-Week-1/README.md

 The keywords And and Or are logical operators used to combine conditional statements.
 The not keyword is a logical operator, is used to reverse the result of the conditional statement.

+# While loop

+Python has two primitive loop commands:
+* while loops
+* for loops

+With while loop we can execute a set of statements as long as a condition is true.
+With break statement we can stop the loop even if the while condition is true.
+With continue statement we cam stop the current iteration, and continue with the next.

+# For loop

+For loop is used for sequential traversal, e.i it is used for iteration over an iterable String, Tuple, Sets,List or Dictionary. pass can be used to write a stub for a for loo. continue is used to skip the rest of a loop during a specific iteration. break can be used to stop the loop early if you have found what you are looking for.